Pre-Booked Tee Times

 Tipping: Some restaurants and most hotels add a service charge of 10-15% to your bill, in this case you are not expected to tip, but people often do in restaurants for exceptional service.
 Taxi drivers, hairdressers, and barbers also get 10-15%.
 For help from a hotel concierge or porter, a tip of £1-£2 is appropriate.

-Dining in Scotland you have many options choose from great pub food to Michelin star restaurants there is an array of wonderful Scottish cuisine using locally sourced produce.
+Dining: In Scotland, you have many options to choose from, including great pub food and Michelin-starred restaurants.
+There is an array of wonderful Scottish cuisine using locally sourced produce.

-Golf Carts and Caddies; If you need a Golf Cart please ask your tour manager most courses have a few carts available for golfers with medical reasons and some courses have them available for general use but not too many.
+Golf Carts and Caddies: If you need a Golf Cart, please ask your tour manager.
+Most courses have a few carts available for golfers with medical reasons, and some courses have them available for general use.
+Caddies are best to request in advance, and we can do this as part of our service.

-Weather Average summer temperatures are 60-74 F (15-22).
-Lightweight clothing is normally adequate but for the evenings you will need a sweater or jacket.
+Weather: Average summer temperatures in Scotland are 60-74 F (15-22).
+Lightweight clothing is normally adequate, but for the evenings you will need a sweater or jacket.
 A waterproof coat is needed, just in case.

 Insurance: Make sure that you are covered with adequate travel insurance.

-Money and Credit Cards: Visa and Mastercard are the major credit cards, American Express and Diners are also accepted widely.
-The unit of currency in Scotland is the Pound
+Money and Credit Cards: Visa and Mastercard are the major credit cards, with American Express and Diners also being widely accepted.
+The unit of currency in Scotland is the Pound.

 Best Of Scotland Golf Trip